 Public Infrastructure may be financed through taxes, tolls, or metered user fees.
 Since public infrastructure is open for use by the general public, the general public pays for the infrastructure facilities through taxes.

-Public infrastructure tends to be high-cost investment projects; the returns on which are extremely high and prosperous.
-Hence, such projects attract several investment opportunities.
+Public infrastructure tends to require high-cost investment projects, the returns on which are also extremely high.
 Sometimes, private companies choose to invest in a country’s infrastructure projects as part of their expansion initiatives.
 For example, a power and energy company opts to build railways and pipelines in a country where it wants to refine petroleum.
 The investment benefits both the company and the domestic economy.

 3. Public-Private Partnerships (PPPs)

 Public-private partnerships (PPPs) are best described as a partnership or an arrangement between two or more private organizations and the public sector.
 A public-private partnership is the most popular means of financing large public sector projects.
-It helps share risks and makes the economy prosperous by bringing in investment opportunities, opening up employment opportunities, and increasing the standard of living of the people.
+It helps to spread risks and makes the economy prosperous by bringing in investment opportunities, opening up employment opportunities, and increasing the standard of living.